gbk/network-mapping/README.md

 network-mapping
 ===============

-A Chrome extension to map remote URLs to your local site (developing)
+A Chrome extension to map one URL to another.